Remittance basis of taxation

 Under the remittance basis of taxation for tax years up to and including 2024/25, you pay UK tax on UK income and gains for the tax year in which they arise, but you only pay UK tax on foreign income and foreign gains if and when they are brought (or remitted) to the UK.
 In practice, the remittance basis can help to prevent double taxation.

 The remittance basis is only available (for tax years up to and including 2024/25) if you are resident but not domiciled in the UK.
-With effect from 6 April 2017, if you meet certain conditions, then even if you are resident and not domiciled in the UK you may be ‘deemed UK domiciled’.
+From 2017/18 to 2024/25 inclusive, if you meet certain conditions, then even if you are resident and not domiciled in the UK you may be ‘deemed UK domiciled’.
 In this case, the remittance basis of taxation cannot apply.

 If you are resident and non-domiciled in the UK (and not deemed domiciled in the UK), then the remittance basis may apply for tax years up to and including 2024/25 either: